-On your road trip to the Grand Canyon, stop by a Meteor Crater and the Lowell Observatory which have played critical roles in NASA's space program.
+On your road trip to the Grand Canyon, stop by a Meteor Crater and Lowell Observatory which have played critical roles in NASA's space program.

 When President John F. Kennedy announced on May 25, 1961, that the U.S. would put men on the moon by the end of the 1960s, no one had a detailed map of the moon.

-To make maps, NASA turned to the Lowell Observatory in Flagstaff, Ariz., which owned the Clark Telescope built in 1896.
+To make maps, NASA turned to Lowell Observatory in Flagstaff, Ariz., which owned the Clark Telescope built in 1896.
 Working feverishly for 10 years, teams of scientists and airbrush artists used the telescope at the Flagstaff observatory to view the moon and hand-draw exquisitely detailed maps of its surface.

 “Imagine going to a foreign country without a map,” says Kevin Schindler, Lowell Observatory’s historian.
 “These maps helped astronauts figure out where they were going to land.”

 But the astronauts also needed practice driving lunar roving vehicles in a crater-pocked landscape and picking up rocks in confining space suits.

 Meteor Crater, 37 miles east of Flagstaff, gave every Apollo astronaut a preview of what they might see on the moon.
 The crater, formed about 50,000 years ago when a fiery asteroid crashed into the Earth, going 26,000 miles per hour.